-Increasing sharpness makes the tremolo more dramatic, giving it more attack.
+Increasing sharpness makes the tremolo more dramatic.
+It turns into a more distinct plucky attack.

 Cranking Sharpness up gives you sharper, more distinct plucks: